slatedocs/slate/source/includes/api-reference/_index.html.md

 | `custom_fields.<id>.less_than` | Number only | Number |
 | `custom_fields.<id>.greater_than` | Number only | Number |

-For example, if the ID of the custom field is 12345, these query parameter to find tasks where it is set would be `custom_fields.12345.is_set=true`.
-To match an exact value for an enum custom field, use the ID of the desired enum option and not the name of the enum option: `custom_fields.12345.value=67890`.
+For example, if the gid of the custom field is 12345, these query parameter to find tasks where it is set would be `custom_fields.12345.is_set=true`.
+To match an exact value for an enum custom field, use the gid of the desired enum option and not the name of the enum option: `custom_fields.12345.value=67890`.

 Searching for multiple exact matches of a custom field is not supported.
 #### Premium access